airladon/FigureOne/docs/tutorials/text/text.md

-Simple text can be drawn one of three ways:

-* Simple text - use for simple layout of letters, words or phrases with the same formating
-* A line of text - convenient way to layout words and phrases with different formatting
-* Multiple lines of text - convenient way to layout several lines of text with different formatting and justifications
+FigureOne provides text layout for both simple text, and lines of text with rich formatting.

 ### <a id="text-boilerplate"></a> Text Boilerplate
 To test examples within the 'Drawing Text' sections of the API reference create an `index.html` file and `index.js` file.